 Are You Anemic?
 Classic Symptoms of Anemia:

 All of these symptoms make sense since the main job of blood is to transport oxygen and nutrients throughout the body.
-The most common blood disorder is anemia and occurs when you don’t have enough red blood cells, or the red blood cells aren’t functioning properly.
+The most common blood disorder is anemia and occurs when you don’t have enough red blood cells, or the red blood cells you do have aren’t functioning properly.

-Those most at risk for iron deficiency or vitamin deficiency anemia include menstruating women, and those with intestinal disorders or malasorption, chronic diseases and a poor diet.
+Those most at risk for iron deficiency or vitamin deficiency anemia include menstruating women, and those with intestinal disorders or absorption, chronic diseases and poor diets.
 Infants, young children and the elderly are also at risk.

 The easiest sources of iron to absorb are from animal sources, known as heme iron.
 Red meats are the richest sources of the animal proteins but all animal proteins include iron.
-Other good sources of iron are plant-based, known as non-heme iron.
+Other good sources of iron are plant based, known as non-heme iron.
 Non-heme iron isn’t as easily absorbed as heme iron.
-Good sources include dark greens like spinach & turnip greens, legumes, whole grains, raisins, blackstrap molasses, pumpkin seeds and other seeds.
+Good sources include dark greens like spinach and turnip greens, legumes, whole grains, raisins, Blackstrap molasses, pumpkin seeds and other seeds.
 Processed foods like cereals, breads and flours are fortified with iron also.
-To best absorb non-heme iron, eat those foods at the same meal with foods rich in vitamin c or animal proteins.
+To best absorb non-heme iron, eat those foods at the same meal with foods rich in vitamin C or animal proteins.
 An example of an iron-rich meal is chili.
-Beef with kidney beans provides heme and non-heme sources of iron and the tomatoes provide vitamin c for increased iron absorption.
-Taking a vitamin c supplement with a meal will not increase iron absorption like vitamin c from food sources will.
-The Current RDA for iron is from 8 mg for adult males and non-menstruating females, to 18 mg for menstruating females.
+Beef with kidney beans provides heme and non-heme sources of iron and the tomatoes provide vitamin C for increased iron absorption.
+Taking a vitamin C supplement with a meal will not increase iron absorption like vitamin C from food sources will.
+The current RDA for iron is from 8 mg for adult males and non-menstruating females, to 18 mg for menstruating females.

 Consider an iron supplement if you have anemia.
 Be aware that the ferrous sulfate form of iron often causes constipation for many individuals.
 Chelated iron, ferrous gluconate and heme iron are known to have less side effects.
 Proferrin ES is heme iron and a popular supplement.
 Read the many reviews and see why many choose to buy Proferrin ES.

 Plant sources of vitamin B12 are rare.
 Vitamin B12 is found in all animal protein and is synthesized by bacteria in the stomach.
 Vitamin B12 supplementation may be necessary in vegans, the elderly and those with digestive problems.
-Digestive problems may lead to a lack of gastric intrinsic factor; a glycoprotein produced by the stomach which is necessary for B12 absorption.
-B12 deficiency may also be more common in those taking acid-reducing medication such as Prilosec, as hydrochloric acid releases B12 from protein during digestion.
-Metformin may also reduce the absorption of B12 in about 10-30% of people.
+Digestive problems may lead to a lack of gastric intrinsic factor; a glycoprotein produced by the stomach that is necessary for vitamin B12 absorption.
+Vitamin B12 deficiency may also be more common in those taking acid-reducing medication such as Prilosec, as hydrochloric acid releases vitamin B12 from protein during digestion.
+Metformin may also reduce the absorption of vitamin B12 in about 10-30% of people.

-In malabsorption issues, a B12 injection or sublingual B12 may be the best form.
-The methylcobalamin form of B12 is the preferred form.
-The current RDA of vitamin B12 is 2.4 mcg/day and unlike the other b vitamins, vitamin B12 is stored in the liver
+In malabsorption issues, a vitamin B12 injection or sublingual B12 may be the best form.
+The methylcobalamin form of vitamin B12 is the preferred form.
+The current RDA of vitamin B12 is 2.4 mcg and, unlike the other B vitamins, vitamin B12 is stored in the liver.

 Folate is essential for preventing vitamin-related anemia, as well as heart disease, certain types of cancer, stroke and neural tube defects.
 Folate helps with protein metabolism and RNA/DNA production and cell division/replication.
 Oral signs of folate deficiency include gingivitis, cracks in the corners of the mouth and inflammation of the tongue.